 In the left hand, it is equally important to preserve a straight wrist as default for finger dexterity.
 Here, the ability of the wrist to change its angle is called upon to keep the fingers above the string in positions above the fourth as well as for vibrato.

-At this point, you may have spotted a pattern going through this article.
-This of course is that the default posture of both hands is always as close to their loose, relaxed and idle position as possible.
+At this point, you may have spotted a pattern.
+This of course is that the default posture of both hands should always be as close as possible to their loose, relaxed and idle positions.
 This is logical, since muscles tend to tense up the further one deviates from their idle positions.
 This idle position should be studied, internalised and maintained while playing the instrument.

 The shoulder is no exception to this rule and should remain in its lowered, relaxed position at all times.
 A raised shoulder in the bow hand is one of the most common tension causing habits among violin students and even some professionals.
-This problem can get worse on a concert stage as stress tends to tighten the back muscles, leading to a raised shoulder.
+This problem is often exacerbated by stage fright.
+Stress tends to tighten the back muscles, leading to a raised shoulder.

 A useful exercise I use with my students is raising the shoulder in a shrugging gesture as high as possible while in playing position.
 Once the shoulder is raised as high as it can go, the student drops the shoulder down as low as possible.
 This can be repeated several times to become comfortable with a low shoulder position while maintaining bow contact with string.